Find a CO2 Laser Clinic

 What Can CO2 Laser Treat?

 CO2 laser skin resurfacing can treat a wide range of skin concerns by removing damaged skin cells and stimulating new collagen production.
-Because the laser penetrates deeper layers of the skin, it is commonly used to improve acne scars, reduce wrinkles, tighten loose or crepey skin, and smooth uneven skin texture.
+Because the laser penetrates deeper layers of the skin, it is commonly used to improve acne scars, reduce wrinkles, tighten loose or crepey skin and improve mild to moderate skin laxity, and smooth uneven skin texture.
 Many patients also choose CO2 laser treatment to improve enlarged pores, sun damage, pigmentation issues, and surgical scars.

 Common skin concerns treated with CO2 laser include: